bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ### `v-b-modal` directive accessibility

-Notes on `v-b-modal` drective accessibility:
+Notes on `v-b-modal` directive accessibility:

 - If the element is anything other than a `<button>` (or component that renders a `<button>`), the ARIA `role` will be set to `button`, and a keydown event listeners for <kbd>ENTER</kbd> and